Monday, 7 June 2004

 As it happens, I've come close to being in the inverse situation: I've never gotten a business, journalism, or any other sort of visa for any of my visits to the UK, even though all of them have involved business meetings and research for my writings.

-In 2002, I was invited -- and, more significantly, paid -- by the BCC to participate in a television documentary investigating whether Northern Ireland was ready for foreign tourism.
+In 2002, I was invited -- and, more significantly, had my expenses paid -- by the BCC to participate in a television documentary investigating whether Northern Ireland was ready for foreign tourism.
 (I was followed around by a camera crew for several days, making it one of my more surreal travel experiences, a bit akin to appearing on a travel reality TV show.)

 Changing planes at Heathrow Airport en route to Belfast, I made the mistake of telling the immigration inspector that the reason for my visit was for me to appear in a BBC production.
 What more "legitimate" cause could there be to come to the UK than an invitation from the Beeb, right?
 Wrong.